 Compare to a moment-of-impulse intervention like Spool's voice check-in, which engages active conscious processing at the exact moment of compulsive reach.
 The Spool mechanism doesn't habituate the same way because every check-in requires active verbal output — you can't grayscale-style ignore it.

-The honest comparison: grayscale produces ~15-20% reduction in the short term that fades; awareness-based interventions produce smaller initial drops but more durable change.
+The honest comparison: grayscale produces a modest short-term reduction that fades; awareness-based interventions produce smaller initial drops but more durable change.
 They're not exclusive — you can do both.

 The bottom line